 The Services/Defense Agencies provide quarterly obligation reports by project code to the Office of the Deputy Assistant Secretary of Defense for Counternarcotics (CN).
-These individual reports are recorded on a spreadsheet and compiled into a single counternarcotics obligation report.
+Beginning in FY 2008, the collection of obligation data has be via the DASD CN database and compiled into a single counternarcotics obligation report.
 The obligation and expenditure data provided by the Services/Defense Agencies are compared against their total annual counternarcotics funding for each appropriation.
-At the end of the year, the Services/Defense Agencies provide an end of year status report which reflects their actual obligation data, not an estimation.
+At the end of the year, the Services/Defense Agencies provide an end of year data which reflects their actual obligations, not an estimation.

-The quarterly obligation reports provided by the Services/Defense Agencies include obligation and expenditure data by project code, not down to the drug control function.
+The quarterly obligation data collected is by project code, not down to the drug control function.
 In order to comply with ONDCP's circular and provide obligation data by function, it was necessary to use percentages for each project code.